 For the wanderlusting souls yearning for an unforgettable jungle experience, Tambopata opens its arms wide, beckoning with its biodiversity and vibrant ecosystems.
 Even during the rainy season, our tours in Tambopata are in full swing, offering you a magical escape into nature’s lap.

-If you want to experience Manu, but feel like 6 days might be a bit long for you, we offer other tours in Manu that are a day or two days shorter.
-Have a look at all of our Amazon Jungle Tours, where you will find not only these shorter versions, but also tours in Iquitos and Tambopata.
+If you want to experience Manu, but feel like this tour is not the best fit for you, we offer other tours in Manu.
+Have a look at all of our Amazon Jungle Tours, where you will find not only Manu tours, but also tours in Iquitos and Tambopata.

-You will be picked up from your hotel in Cusco at 7 am to start your Manu: Between the cloud forest and rainforest.
+You will be picked up from your hotel in Cusco at 6:30 am to start your Manu: Between the cloud forest and rainforest tour.
 First, you’ll head towards the Wayqecha Biological Station in Manu.
 On your way, you will visit the funerary towers or Chullpas of Ninamarca and the picturesque town of Paucartambo.

 After a 2-hour drive, you will arrive in Paucartambo.
 The place, also known as the “Folklore Capital of Cusco”, is the venue for one of the most important festivals in the region: the Fiesta de la Virgen del Carmen de Paucartambo.